 • Mapping logic treats any of the names for a metric or property as referring to that same metric or property in OpenTelemetry, without tracking versions.

-The mapping impact report explains how the transition from Smart Agent to OpenTelemetry affects some of the variables and saved filters in the following dashboards, charts, and detectors.
+The OpenTelemetry Migration Impact Report explains how the transition from Smart Agent to OpenTelemetry affects some of the variables and saved filters in the following dashboards, charts, and detectors.

-To access the migration transition impact report, follow these steps:
+To access the migration impact report, follow these steps:

 1. Log in to Splunk Observability Cloud.

-2. In the left navigation menu, select Settings > Billing and Usage.
+2. In the navigation menu, select Settings and then select Subscription Usage.

 What is flagged for update in translation πŸ”—